nuvibit/nuvibit.com/content/english/solutions/terraform-collection/_index.md

 ---
-title: "Nuvibit Terraform Collection (NTC) - AWS Landing Zone & Foundation"
+title: "NTC | Terraform-native AWS Landing Zone & Foundation"
-description: "Nuvibit Terraform Collection (NTC) is a next-generation AWS Landing Zone & Foundation solution based entirely on Infrastructure as Code with Terraform."
+description: "Nuvibit Terraform Collection (NTC) is a revolutionary AWS Landing Zone & Foundation solution based entirely on Terraform."
 draft: false

 banner_section:
     enable: true
     title: "Nuvibit Terraform Collection (NTC)"
-    content: "NTC is a next-generation AWS Landing Zone & Foundation solution based entirely on Infrastructure as Code with Terraform.
+    content: "NTC is a revolutionary AWS Landing Zone & Foundation solution based entirely on Infrastructure as Code with Terraform.
-              It is specifically designed to deploy and manage an enterprise-ready, compliant and scalable AWS environment.
+              NTC is specifically designed to deploy and manage an enterprise-ready, compliant and scalable AWS environment.
               Our flexible, declarative, and modular approach offers many unique benefits to a platform engineering team and drastically reduces implementation time and effort.<br><br>
               Revolutionize your AWS infrastructure with streamlined management, accelerated deployment, and [GitOps](/faq/#gitops 'What is GitOps?') best practices." image : "images/solutions/ntc-logo.png"